PauloWgDev/simple-robot-game/README.md

 # Introduction

-I decided to make a platformer prototype to learn the engine.
-For the most part, it felt quite intuitive, since I’ve previously used TypeScript and have experience with game engines like Unity.
-However, there were still a few challenges I faced in the development.
+I decided to make a platformer prototype for this challenge.
+Overall, thanks to my prior experience with TypeScript and Unity, learning the engine was intuitive.
+But still, I did encounter a some challenges during the development process.

 # Technical challenges